sensu/sensu-docs/content/sensu-go/6.3/api/_index.md

 If you have a healthy [clustered][24] backend, you only need to make Sensu API calls to any one of the cluster members.
 The cluster protocol will replicate your changes to all cluster members.

-For information about the Sensu agent API, Read the [agent reference][4].
+For information about the Sensu agent API, read the [agent reference][4].

 ## Available APIs